vultisig/docs/user-actions/managing-your-vault.md

 ## Vault Functions

-Select a vault and on the top right, edit button.
+Select a vault.
+Then, click on the gear icon below the chains displayed, on the right.

 ### Details